MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Prepare-organizational-data.md

 The upload process will verify that the file contains the required column headers.

-If your upload succeeds, you see an Upload successful message.If the file does not contain the required column headers, you will receive an error message.
+If your upload succeeds, you see an Upload successful message.
+If the file does not contain the required column headers, you will receive an error message. -->

 Once your data has been successfully uploaded, Workplace Analytics will perform additional validation and processing to complete provisioning.
 The Workplace Analytics team will contact your Workplace Analytics administrator if any problems arise.